basm92/new_website/content/blog/2023-02-15-spatial-operations-in-r/index.markdown

   - Combining a map of the Roman Empire (around 200AD) with a contemporary map of Dutch municipalities, thereby tracking which contemporary municipalities fell within the border of the Roman Empire about 2000 years ago.
   - Extracting a border
   - Making the border potentially more precise and reliable.
-  - Finally, I will focus on a slightly different spatial operation, which is the merging of different shapefiles together.
+  - Calculating the distance to the border

 In another blog post, I'll also detail how to digitize and customize historical maps, as I found the available online resources to be insufficiently clear.
 One good reference article for this type of task is [Giuliano and Matranga (2020)](https://www.nber.org/system/files/working_papers/w27967/w27967.pdf), but even that is far from a self-contained guide, and is focused on ArcGIS, a paid piece of software.